xnuinside/sqlalchan/README.md

 Examples in 'examples' dir.
 Main code in 'converter.py'

-To check example:
+To run example:

-1. define your DB in example/db.py
-2. add sqlalchan in your PYTHONPATH
+1. git clone this repo to your local machine
+2. go to sources
-3. run python example/db.py
+3. run:

+    docker-compose -f test_docker_compose.yml up postgres_test

+4. wait until DB will success created

+5. In new terminal window run:

+    docker-compose -f test_docker_compose.yml up main

+6. If you want to test insert - uncomment lines in 'db.py'